Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity

-In the previous section we described the potential and spectrum of vector mesons.
+In the previous section we described the potential and vector meson spectrum.
 To solve the Schrödinger equation and obtain the eigenvalues numerically, we require that the eigenfunctions vanish at large $z$, i.e., far from the boundary

 The radial behavior of the wave functions describing vector mesons is displayed in the right panel of Fig.~\ref{Plot:SquaMassesWaveFun} for pure Einstein-dilaton gravity (blue curves) and Starobinsky-dilaton gravity (red lines).
 The differences between the wave functions in these two models become more pronounced in the higher excited states, where the $\alpha R^2$ corrections are more noticeable, leading to larger wave peaks compared to those of the pure Einstein-dilaton model.
 This trend aligns with the effects on the potential and spectrum discussed in previous sections, where the Starobinsky term $\alpha R^{2}$ increasingly affects the higher excited states.